 I want to explain this carefully, so I hope you will understand this: 1- If you had a cell phone camera that bragged about it having a 24megapixel sensor, vs. a dslr camera that also had 24 megapixel sensor, which one would produce a sharper image, especially in enlargements?
 Answer: The dslr camera!
 Why, because the sensor in a dslr is much, much bigger than the sensor in your best cell phone.
 I like to look at this example:

 A cell phone sensor is small.
 Look at the size of your cell phone vs a dslr.
-Now, this is in comparison to the old film days: Eastman Kodak made Kodacolor film in all sizes, with the most popular being the 110 film size (on the left), and 35mm film (on the right).
+Now, this is in comparison to the old film days: Eastman Kodak made Kodacolor film in all sizes, with the most popular being the 110 film cartridge (on the left), and 35mm film (on the right).
 The film is exactly the same.
 It has the same sharpness.
 But, if you made an 8X10 from a 110 negative, it really didn’t look very good.
 But, 35mm film to an 8X10 was magnificent.
 It’s just that you are enlarging from a much bigger piece of film.
 It doesn’t have to enlarge as far as the 110 cartridge.

 It seems like technology could equal it up.